Simon’s top 5 port cask whiskies

 Apologies for the picture quality here.
 It’s an old photo.

-The first thing you would assume looking at the Balvenie is that with 21 years of ageing under its belt, that the port should a robust port flavour, but unfortunately, the whisky is only aged in the port cask barrels for a couple of months out of those 21 years!
-This makes the port more subtle in the whisky than perhaps one would like but does make it an incredibly smooth dram.
+The first thing you would assume by looking at the Balvenie, is with 21 years of ageing under its belt the port should have a robust port flavour.
+Unfortunately, the whisky is only aged in the port cask barrels for a couple of months out of those 21 years!
+This makes the port more subtle in the whisky than perhaps one would assume but it does make it an incredibly smooth dram.

 There is no doubt that The Balvenie is a superb take of port cask whisky, as it was actually my first introduction into port casks.
 Nobody will drink this whisky and feel disappointed but it does come at a hefty £180.
 This is high end territory and for the price really needs to justify itself, which is where it falls down on my list.